 As a sidenote, those cotton balls Buddy eats in the doctor's office?
 Cotton candy:

-4. The costume Buddy wears is an almost exact replica of those the elves wore in the claymation classic Rudolph The Red-Nosed Reindeer.
+4. Does the costume Buddy wears look familiar?
+That's because it's heavily inspired by the ones the elves wear in the claymation classic Rudolph The Red-Nosed Reindeer.

 5. Gimbel's is actually a digitally altered version of the Macy's on 34th Street in New York.

 6. Buddy's 12-second burp is not done by Will Ferrell.
 It's actually done by the same voice actor as Brain from Pinky and the Brain.

 7. Will Ferrell actually worked as a mall Santa before his career took off.
 Chris Kattan (Saturday Night Life) was his elf.

 8. Will Ferrell's reactions in this scene are totally genuine.
 Director Jon Favreau used a remote control to manually pop the jack-in-the-boxes in order to surprise Will Ferrell.